Quantum Transparency of Near-extremal Black Holes: Introduction and Summary

 Additionally, our analysis also shows that electromagnetic absorption is significantly stronger than gravitational absorption, far exceeding what might be expected from differences in spin alone (Fig.~\ref{fig:l1Ph_vs_l2Gr}).

 \paragraph{Generality of spin transparency.} In this article we focus on charged black holes in four-dimensional Einstein-Maxwell theory, but the results extend naturally to higher-dimensional charged black holes.
-A similar transparency to photons and gravitons is also expected in near-extremal neutral rotating black holes, such as the Kerr solution.
+A similar transparency to photons and gravitons is also expected in near-extremal neutral rotating black holes, such as the Kerr solution.\footnote{Unfortunately, the prospects of observing this effect in astrophysical black holes are vanishingly small.
+The scale of the relevant wavelengths is $\sim r_0 S_0$, which for a solar-mass black hole is about $10^{80}$~m, or $10^{54}$ times the size of the observable universe.
+Any such observation would require $\sim 10^{64}$ years, which is impractical.}

 An important difference arises in near-BPS black holes, where light fermionic modes in the throat significantly alter the dynamics \cite{Heydeman:2020hhw}.
 For scalar field probes, this has been studied in \cite{Lin:2025wof}, where it was found that the black hole becomes transparent to s-waves below a certain frequency, again due to a spectral gap.
 The gap in the near-BPS case is somewhat similar to the one above, being determined by the highest-spin component in the $j=1/2$ supermultiplet (and proportional to $j^2$ rather than $j(j+1)$), but is also present for the spin-zero excitations in the supermultiplet.
 It may be regarded as an enhanced level repulsion---a feature specific to systems with highly degenerate supersymmetric ground states.
 The spin gap examined in this article is, in this respect, a more universal feature.